beaujeant/beaujeant.github.io/AppSec101/lab.md

 0x8048454 <main+73>:	0xb8	0x00	0x00	0x00	0x00
 ```

 > Note: Unlike ARM, x386 instruction length is variable, so we first need to read the first byte to know how long will be the instruction in opcode.
-For instance, 0xb8 means move the next 4 bytes (word) in EAX.
+For instance, `0xb8` means move the next 4 bytes (word) in EAX.
 So the entire instruction is 1 byte (`0xb8`) + 4 bytes (value to copy in EAX) = 5 bytes.
-While `0x89` means moving the value of a register into another register.
+Whilst `0x89` means moving the value of a register into another register.
 The following byte will indicate which is the source register and the destination register.
-For instance `0xc8` would means source = ECX and destination = EAX, which means `89 c8` means `mov eax, ecx`.
+For instance `0xc8` would means source is ECX and destination is EAX, which means `89 c8` means `mov eax, ecx`.
 So the entire instruction is 1 byte (`0x89`) + 1 byte (source/destination register) = 2 bytes.

 Now that we know how to read memory, let's navigate through the instructions.
 The four main commands to remember are `run`, `continue`, `nexti` and `stepi`: